There are additional fees involved with TEFCA IAS in

 3. Implement The Customer Token Exchange Endpoint

-Your registered Token Exchange endpoint must:
+Your registered Token Exchange endpoint must:- Use HTTPS.

 - Accept

-- Validate the Fasten-signed client assertion before accessing CSP credentials.
+POSTrequests withapplication/x-www-form-urlencodedbodies. - Validate the Fasten-signed client assertion before accessing CSP credentials.

 - Use the assertion’s

-sub claim to locate the expected patient and their active CSP grant.
+subclaim to locate the expected patient and their active CSP grant. - Return a newly issued CSP ID Token.

 Validate Fasten’s Client Assertion

-The subject_token carries a short-lived client assertion JWT signed by Fasten.
+Thesubject_token carries a short-lived client assertion JWT signed by Fasten.
 Validate:

-Cache each accepted jti until its assertion expires to prevent replay.
+jti until its assertion expires to prevent replay.
 Retrieve Fasten signing keys from

 https://identity.fastenhealth.com/jwks.json and support normal key rotation.
 If an unknown kid is received, refresh